PetroChina sees growth in China's 2022 fuel demand despite COVID woes - NewsBreak

 Officials of PetroChina, the listed arm of the country’s biggest oil and gas refiner, said the COVID measures led to higher product inventory versus the start of the year.

-The company has sought to expand marketing, adjust refining capacity and utilisation rati, and arrange exports to trim the stockpile, they added.
+The company has sought to expand marketing, adjust refining capacity and utilisation ratio, and arrange exports to trim the stockpile, they added.

 “With the improvement of the COVID situation, refined product inventory is now showing a downturn,” said Ren Lixin, vice president of PetroChina.